 Notes from Mick, our Head Gardener, Early Summer 2018:

-Early Summer has arrived and with it comes the weeks, hoeing is essential so as not to take away any soil nutrients that help the summer flowers flourish.
+Early Summer has arrived and with it comes the weeks, hoeing is essential to remove weeds, this method will not to take away any soil nutrients.

 At this time of year around the garden beautiful shrubs and ornamental trees can be seen; Lavandula, Hosta’s, Potentilla, Hebe’s, Japanese Maples all beginning to display.

 Roses are plentiful around the gardens having been cut back last February for rest and protection, they are now regrown and displaying leaves and buds in beautiful colours of Red, Pinks and Yellow for all to see.